-11. What will happen if your relative / friend become very ill and can no longer take the tablets?
+What will happen if your relative / friend become very ill and can no 11. longer take the tablets or have the inhalation procedure done?

-If your relative / friend becomes very unwell or confused during the trial but can continue to swallow the treatment tablets, will we continue with the treatment and blood tests.
+If your relative / friend becomes very unwell or confused during the trial but can continue to swallow the treatment tablets (if your relative / friend is on EDP1815 or Ambrisentan and Dapagliflozin) or perform the inhalation procedure (if they are on UNI911), we will continue with the treatment and blood tests.
 When they are better we will check with them that they did want to and wished to stay in the trial.

-If your relative / friend become so unwell that they cannot swallow the treatment tablets their participation in the trial will stop.
-We will keep the information that we have collect about your relative / friend up until this point, but not after this point.
+If your relative / friend become so unwell that they cannot swallow the treatment tablets or cannot perform the inhalation procedure, their participation in the trial will stop.
+We will keep the information that we have collected about your relative / friend up until this point, but not after this point.